-The Group adheres to the philosophy of "Enhancing strength for steady development and strengthening capability for innovation".
+The Group has many years of experience in the natural graphite industry, and has been adhering to the philosophy of "Enhancing strength for steady development and strengthening capability for innovation".
 Over the years, we continue to enhance innovation-oriented development through collaborating with a number of renowned institutions and research institutes in China to underpin the strength for our product research and development in various completed key scientific research projects.